Skip to main content

 F7 E1

-The heating element circuit has failed - element burned out, heater relay on the control board has failed, or the thermistor is reporting no temperature rise
+The heating element circuit has failed.
+Either the element itself burned out, the heater relay on the control board fried, or the thermistor's reporting no temperature rise because nothing's actually heating up in the first place.

 high